About your audiences

 1. Workers in general (everyone!)

 Various experts are typically involved in designing, implementing, operating and managing the organization's information risks and the security arrangements.
 Despite their specialist knowledge in areas such as IT, risk management, HR, physical security and compliance, information security presents unique challenges.
-Sometimes they need guidance and support.
+Sometimes even the professionals need guidance and support.
 SecAware helps them understand the issues and options, get to grips with the technology, and get things on-track.
 Think about it: would you let an untrained mechanic work on your car brakes?